KarlJohnsonnn/MeteoDataComparison/README.md

        $ python download_plot_sounding.py 2018 12 3 12
     ![Sounding from 2018 Dez.
 3 at 12 (UTC)](PNG/20181203_12_SCCI_sounding.png)

- - **LIMRAD94_to_Cloudnet.py:** Concatinates LIMRAD94 LV1 files to one daily file and generate a NetCDF4 file for the input to the Cloudnet Matlab routines.
-Calling the routine from bash requires additional arguments, e.g.: date in YYYYMMDD and time intervall (from-to) in HHMMSS HHMMSS
+ - **LIMRAD94_to_Cloudnet.py:** Concatinates LIMRAD94 LV1 files and generates a NetCDF4 one day file for the input to the Cloudnet Matlab routines.
+Calling the routine requires additional arguments, e.g.: date in YYYYMMDD and time intervall (from-to) in HHMMSS HHMMSS

        $ python LIMRAD94_to_Cloudnet.py 20180729 000000 240000

- - **Compare_MDFs.py:** Compare the dimensions and variables of two LIMRAD94 files.
+ - **Compare_MDFs.py:** Compare the constants and variables of two LIMRAD94 files.
 This is for a quick look of differences in performance of the RPG 94GHz radar.
 The user specifies two files ( *file1* and *file2* ) in the Compare_MDFs.py script, a list of constants and a list of variables of interest.
 Example lists:

 ```python
        constants_to_compare = ['AvgNum', 'NoiseFilt', 'SampDur', 'MaxVel', 'DoppRes']